 The EFC Coffeehouse Talks are short sessions of small groups around coffeehouse tables experts and peers from the philanthropic and civil society world will discuss with you topics of importance for our societies over a cup of coffee (or tea) and typical Viennese pastries.

 The Coffehouse Talks are limited to 30 participants each.
 Please register as soon as possible for your favourite talk.
-Registration will be available shortly.

 Date: Thursday, May 21 2:30-5:00pm CET